learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 ```

 ### Explain
-<b> 4) The word schools has the highest TF-IDF value in the second document of our test data.
+<b> 4) Imagine that the word "school" has the highest TF-IDF value in the second document of our test data.
 What does that tell us about the word school? </b>

 // answer here //

-## Network Analysis Assessment
+## Network Analysis

 For these next questions, you'll be using a graph dataset of facebook users and networkx.
 In the next cell, we're going to read in the dataset.